 Cauliflower is roasted with leeks, garlic, and onions.
 Once everything is nice and toasty, the vegetables are simmered with broth on the stove.
 Finally, the soup is finished with cashew cream to make it extra velvety & silky.

 It’s garnished with fried capers for a briny finish.
 The capers add a jolt of unexpected interest, giving an intense burst of flavor.

-Today I’m sharing a vegan recipe for cauliflower bisque from the Crossroads cookbook by Tal Ronnen.
+This cauliflower soup recipe comes from the Crossroads Cookbook by Tal Ronnen.